 Caramel Ship's project "Marjoram" was part of a bigger project.
 The 2nd phase of the project is an animation project that I'd been developing and pitching.
 Various doodles, scribbles, and early concept comics have been posted on this site, but back to the music side of things --

 I wrote and recorded a simple, fun little tune for the opening.
-I sang in an exaggerated accent and had a good time playing it.
-There's two versions - one that will open the short once it's finished and there's a slightly longer version that I asked Yuki to join in on & with the vocals he contributed, it became an official Caramel Ship track.
+I had a good time singing & playing it.
+So much fun that there's a slightly longer version that I invited Yuki to join in on & with the vocals he contributed, it became an official Caramel Ship track.